Location

 Additional Resources

-- Our library collection can be searched on the Alachua County Library District website at https://www.aclib.us/
+- Our library collection can be searched on the Alachua County Library District website.

-- The Alachua County Library District has a wealth of information on Alachua County and Gainesville at https://www.aclib.us/research, including a digital archive of the Gainesville Sun newspaper and historic images of Alachua County.
+- The Alachua County Library District has a wealth of information on Alachua County and Gainesville in the Genealogy and Local History section of their website, including a digital archive of the Gainesville Sun newspaper and historic images of Alachua County.

-- The Alachua County Clerk of Courts office hosts Ancient Records online at http://www.alachuaclerk.org/archive/.
+- The Alachua County Clerk of Courts office hosts Ancient Records on their website.
 This site provides information such as marriage records, a deed index, and the Alachua Virtual Cemetery, among many other resources.

-- The University of Florida Digital Collections are located at http://ufdc.ufl.edu/.
-The UFDC hosts more than 300 outstanding digital collections, containing over 12 million pages, covering over 78 thousand subjects in rare books, manuscripts, antique maps, children’s literature, newspapers, theses and dissertations, data sets, photographs, oral histories, and more for permanent access and preservation.
+- The University of Florida Digital Collections host more than 300 outstanding digital collections, containing over 12 million pages, covering over 78 thousand subjects in rare books, manuscripts, antique maps, children’s literature, newspapers, theses and dissertations, data sets, photographs, oral histories, and more for permanent access and preservation.
 Through UFDC, users have free and Open Access to full unique and rare materials held by the University of Florida and partner institutions.

-- The Samuel Proctor Oral History Program at the University of Florida can be found at http://oral.history.ufl.edu/ The mission of the program is to gather, preserve, and promote living histories of individuals from all walks of life.
-Since it’s founding in 1967, over 7,000 interviews have been conducted, and more than 150,000pages of transcribed materials may be found in the SPOHP Archives http://oral.history.ufl.edu/collections/ and the UFDC http://ufdc.ufl.edu/.
+- The mission of the Samuel Proctor Oral History Program at the University of Florida is to gather, preserve, and promote living histories of individuals from all walks of life.
+Since its founding in 1967, over 7,000 interviews have been conducted, and more than 150,000 pages of transcribed materials may be found in the SPOHP Archives.

 - Melanie Barr – Extensive knowledge of historic homes and buildings in Gainesville; mvbarr@bellsouth.net